tatianegercina/FinTech/01-Lesson-Plans/07-SQL/1/LessonPlan.md

   FROM states;
   ```

-Walk through the solution to the first and second bonus question.
+Now, walk through the solutions for the first and second bonus questions.

-* The first bonus question is very similar to the previous query executed in that it displays only the values of a single column.
+* The first bonus question is very similar to the previous query executed, in that it displays only the values of a single column.

   ```sql
   SELECT state_abbreviation